PyMamba/mamba-framework/docs/development/access_sql_database.rst

 If the database doesn't exists yet, mamba will create it when we try to use first.
 If the path doesn't exists or is not accessible (e.g. permission denied), an exception ``OperationalError`` will be raised.

 SQLite accepts one option in the option part of the URI.
 We can set the time that SQLite will wait when trying to obtain a lock on the database.
-The default value for the timeout is five seconds, an example of the exposed is as follows:
+The default value for the timeout is five seconds, an example of the above is as follows:

 .. sourcecode:: python

     "uri": "sqlite:dummy?timeout=0.5"

-This will create a new SQLite databse connection with a timeout of half a second.
+This will create a new SQLite database connection with a timeout of half a second.

 MySQL/MariaDB URIs
 ------------------